Geek-Tekina/Tekina_The_Backend_Guy/REAdME.md

   - `ToPrimitive()` and inbuilt two functions for obj in JS - 1. `toString()` 2. `valueOf()`
   - `ToBoolean()` abstract operator
   - `==` and `===` operators

+---

+#### Day 4

+- Abstract Equality in detail.
+- `NaN` Not a Number - It is the only primitive that does not follows identity property and is not equal to itself.